z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ```
 Using these intrinsic functions (and the compact assembly square root and polynomial functions) it is possible to build efficient C language complex functions.

-Although some algorithms from the Digi International functions remain in these intrinsic functions, they have been rewritten to exploit the z80, z180, z80-zxn 8-bit multiply hardware capabilities, rather than the 16-bit capabilities of Rabbit processors.
+Although some algorithms from the Digi International functions remain in these intrinsic functions, they have been rewritten to exploit the z180 and z80n 8-bit multiply hardware capabilities, rather than the 16-bit capabilities of Rabbit processors.
 Hence the relationship is only of descent, like "West Side Story" is derived from "Romeo and Juliet".

-For the z80 CPU, with no hardware multiply, a replica of the z80-zxn instruction `mul de` was created.
-Although the existing z88dk integer multiply routines could have been used, it is believed that since this routine is the heart of the entire library, it was worth optimising it for speed and to provide functional equivalence to the z80-zxn hardware multiply instruction to simplify code maintenance.
+For the z80 CPU, with no hardware multiply, a replica of the z80n instruction `mul de` was created.
+Although the existing z88dk integer multiply routines could have been used, it is believed that since this routine is the heart of the entire library, it was worth optimising it for speed and to provide functional equivalence to the z80n hardware multiply instruction to simplify code maintenance.

 The `z80_mulu_de` has zero argument detection, leading zero detection, and is unrolled.
-With the exception of preserving `hl`, for equivalency with z80-zxn `mul de`, it should be the fastest `16_8x8` linear multiply possible on a z80.
+With the exception of preserving `hl`, for equivalency with z80n `mul de`, it should be the fastest `16_8x8` linear multiply possible on a z80.

 In the search for performance, an alternate table driven `16_8x8` multiply function was created.
 This function uses a 512 Byte table containing the 16-bit square of 8-bit numbers, to substantially improve the multiply z80 performance.
 Alternate mantissa routines were written to suit this fast multiply function, and they are used where necessary.

 To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 8 multiplies, the minimum number of `16_8x8` multiply terms.
 It is much more natural for the z80 to work in `16_8x8` multiplies than the Rabbit's `32_16x16` multiply.
 It is not a "correct" multiply, in that all terms are calculated and carry forward is considered.
 The lowest term is not calculated, as it doesn't impact the 32-bit result.
 The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
-The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80-zxn.
+The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80n.

 By providing a specific square function, all squaring (found in square root, trigonometric functions) can use the `_fssqr` or the equivalent C version.
 This means that the inverse `_fsinvsqrt` function uses `_fssqr` 5 multiplies in its `32h_24x24` mantissa calculation, in some situations, instead of 8 multiplies with the normal `_fsmul` function, and also avoids the need to use the alternate register set.